karmab/kcli/doc/index.rst

 For vms based on coreos, ignition is used instead of cloudinit although the syntax is the same.
-If a $name.ign is found in the current directory or in one below, its content will be merged.
+If a $name.ign is found in the current directory or in one directory below, its content will be merged.

-For ignition support on ovirt, you will either need a version of ovirt
+For ignition support on ovirt, you will need a version of ovirt >= 4.3.4.
->= 4.3.4.
 Note that this requires to use an openstack rhcos image.

 A similar mechanism allows customization for other providers.